stekra/bubbles/src/writing.md

 He was so talented...
 ...He was engrossed with his work at the observatorium...
 The last month I knew him, he became focues on sun spots...
+...And he was working on a device to better caputrethem ...
 ...It was the Eidgenössische Sternwarte in Zurich...
 That's where I last saw him....
 ...I asked him to come home.......sleep...